top of page

 thumb_IMG_5060_1024.jpg

-Bali, Indonesia is where my story began in 2006.
-Since then I have been fortunate enough to keep up with my projects and witness the impact they have on the environment.
-In 2014 we returned as a family to Indonesia for the first time in 7 years.
-Over the course of that time so much had changed from when I had last seen or heard about my efforts.
-Hannah's Reef was no longer bare, it had been restoring and growing coral.
-The trees that were planted in my name had since grown taller than me.
+In 2014 we returned to Indonesia as a family for the first time since 2007.
+Over the course of that time so much had changed.
+Hannah's Reef was no longer bare, it had been growing and restoring coral for 7 years.
+The trees that were planted in my name had grown to be much taller than me.
 I was able to go and see first hand the impacts these projects had on the environment and witness the return of life coming back into the ecosystems.

 Hannah's Reef